Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/04-Security-Policies/I. Password Policy.md

 ---

-## 📁 6.
+## 📁 5.
 Screenshot Storage

-All screenshots related to this section should be stored in:<br />
+All screenshots for this section can be found in:<br />
 📂 [`06-Screenshots/XI.
 Password Policy`](https://github.com/Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/tree/main/06-Screenshots/XI.%20Password%20Policy)